Best Known For

 Answer questions and see how you rank against other players.Play Now

-Politician, attorney, former Governor of New York.
-Elliot Spitzer was born June 10, 1959, in the affluent Riverdale section of the Bronx borough of New York City.
+Politician, attorney and former Governor of New York Eliot Laurence Spitzer was born June 10, 1959, in the affluent Riverdale section of the Bronx borough of New York City.
 His father, Bernard, was a self-made wealthy developer of apartment buildings while his mother, Anne, was an English literature professor.

-After graduating from Princeton University Woodrow Wilson School of Public & International Affairs in 1981, Spitzer went to Harvard Law School.
+After graduating from Princeton University's Woodrow Wilson School of Public & International Affairs in 1981, Eliot Spitzer enrolled at Harvard Law School.
 There, Spitzer worked for famed law professor Alan Dershowitz and served as Editor of the Harvard Law Review.
 After law school, Spitzer clerked for U.S. District Judge Robert W. Sweet.
 He also worked for the law firms Paul, Weiss, Rifkind; Wharton & Garrison; and Skadden, Arps, Slate, Meagher & Flom.
 Spitzer found his niche in 1986 when he joined the Manhattan District Attorney's office, where he spent six years doggedly pursuing organized crime figures.

 Spitzer's political career took a scandalous turn on March 10, 2008, when The New York Times reported that a wire tap had caught Spitzer arranging to spend thousands of dollars on a high-end prostitute at a fancy Washington hotel on February 13.
-Spitzer's call was believed to have been made to an exclusive prostitution service known as the "Emperor's Club VIP," which was dissolved March 7 by New York authorities.
+Spitzer's call was believed to have been made to an exclusive prostitution service known as the "Emperor's Club VIP," which was dissolved on March 7 by New York authorities.
 According to prosecutors, the ring operated in cities across the United States and in London and Paris, and employed more than 50 prostitutes.
-The employees charged clients fees ranging from $1,000 to more than $5,500 per hour.

 profile name: Eliot Spitzer profile occupation: